VadlamudiNaveen/CPSC_5210_Advanced_SWE/README.md

 # CPSC_5210_Advanced_SWE
- This reposityory contains the materials of the course offered by Dr.Anvik.
+ This repository contains the materials of the course offered by Dr.Anvik.